 Seen here with 5 window sections all ganged together

-First, the platform (or floor) is built then the door section is stood in place and staves added until you come to another place that you want a window or another door etc. and so on until the last piece of wood (we call them staves) is installed.
+The platform is built then the door section is stood in place and staves added until you come to another place that you want a window and so on until the last piece of wood (we call them staves) is installed.
 Then we tighten the hoops

-Bottom hoop is on – installing the top hoop now.
-These were 10′ high walls.
+Bottom hoop is on – installing the top hoop now

 Metal band to start the metal roof.